Bugvi-BM/Malloclab/README.txt

 This solution can be found in "mmExplicitAddress.c"

 Then we implemented a segregated free list with LIFO insertion policy.
-This solution can be found in "mmSegregated.c"
+This solution can be found in "mm.c"

 Finally, we tried to maximize utilisation for the realloc traces by changing the "place" method.
 We think that this change only makes sense for the very specific problem domain